 - If you receive any error messages during the registration process please e-mail AnnualRepeats@mic.ul.ie.

-- It is important that you register for “I” graded modules even though you may have cleared the module at this point otherwise it will not be possible to grade your module(s).
+- If you received an 'I' grade in any module the Autumn or Spring semester it is essential that you register for these modules now, even though you may have cleared the module at this point, otherwise it will not be possible to grade your module(s).

 - If you apply for a Grade Recheck and the outcome is successful, and as a result you are not required to repeat a module(s), the fee will be refunded to you.